 - Less red blood cell production

-- The most common type of anaemia is iron-deficiency anaemia.
+- The most common type of Anemia is iron-deficiency Anemia.
 It occurs due to low levels of iron in the body.

-- Nutrition is devoid of vitamin B12, or the body is unable to absorb Vitamin B12 in case of pernicious anaemia.
+- Nutrition is devoid of vitamin B12, or the body is unable to absorb Vitamin B12 in case of pernicious Anemia.

-- Foods do not have folic acid or folate, or the body is unable to utilize folic acid properly resulting in folate-deficiency anaemia.
+- Foods do not have folic acid or folate, or the body is unable to utilize folic acid properly resulting in folate-deficiency Anemia.

-- Genetic blood disorders like sickle cell anaemia or thalassemia.
+- Genetic blood disorders like sickle cell Anemia or thalassemia.

-- Conditions that cause red blood cell destruction cause hemolytic anaemia.
+- Conditions that cause red blood cell destruction cause hemolytic Anemia.

 - Chronic diseases involve fewer hormones that do not produce enough red blood cells.

-- Loss of blood due to other health conditions like haemorrhoids, ulcers or gastritis.
+- Loss of blood due to other health conditions like hemorrhoids, ulcers or gastritis.